matthewwithanm/monorouter/README.md

    portion of it.
    * Not only does this make reasoning about the application easier, it's very important when dealing with `<head>`s
-6. monorouter should cover all the basic functionality, but encourage extensions (i.e. via middleware) and additional abstractions (i.e. JSX-friendly interfaces).
+6. We think monorouter covers all the possible use cases, and we see it as a foundation on which to build—both via extensions (i.e. middleware) and additional abstractions (i.e. JSX-friendly interfaces and declarative, lifecycle-centric route declarations).